 The board is collectively responsible for the long-term success of the company.
-Each director exercises his / her independent judgement to act in good faith and in the best interest of the company for the creation of long-term value for shareholders.
+Each director exercises his / her independent judgement to act in good faith and in the best interests of the company for the creation of long-term value for shareholders.
 The principal duties of the board are to:

-- Provide leadership and guidance to management on the Group's overall strategy, taking into consideration sustainability issues and the need to ensure necessary financial and human resources are in place - Ensure the adequacy of the Group's risk management and internal controls framework and standards, including ethical standards, and that its obligations to shareholders and other key stakeholders are met

-- Review management performance and oversee the Group's overall performance objectives, key operational initiatives, financial plans and annual budget, major investments, divestments and funding proposals, quarterly and full-year financial performance reviews, risk management and corporate governance practices - Provide guidance on sustainability issues such as environmental, social and governance factors, as part of the Group's overall business strategy
+- Provide leadership and guidance to management on the Group's overall strategy, focusing on value creation, innovation and the need to ensure the necessary financial and human resources are in place - Ensure the adequacy of the Group's risk management and internal controls framework and standards, including ethical standards, and that our obligations to shareholders and the Group's other stakeholders are met - Review management performance and oversee the Group's overall performance objectives, key operational initiatives, financial plans and annual budget, major investments, divestments and funding proposals, quarterly and full-year financial performance reviews, risk management and corporate governance practices - Provide guidance on sustainability issues such as environmental, social and governance factors, as part of the Group's overall business strategy